FDio/csit/docs/report/dpdk_performance_tests/csit_release_notes.rst

    - **AMD 2n-zn2 testbed**: New physical testbed type installed in FD.io CSIT, with DPDK performance data added to this report.

+   - **AMD 2n-tx2 testbed**: New physical testbed type installed in FD.io CSIT, with DPDK performance data added to this report.

 #.
 DPDK RELEASE VERSION CHANGE

    - |csit-release| tested |dpdk-release|, as used by |vpp-release|.